• Lineup

 2618078_kali_malone_01web_c_helena_goni_2020

-Kali Malone (born 1994) is an American composer and organist based in Stockholm.
-Her works implement unique tuning systems in minimalist form for analog and digital synthesis often combined with acoustic instrumentation.
+Kali Malone (b.
+1994) is an American composer and organist based in Stockholm.
+Her work blends unique tuning systems with minimalist forms for analog and digital synthesis, often combined with acoustic instruments.
 Her performance at the Cathedral of St. Michael & Saint Gudula features select compositions from her critically acclaimed albums "All Life Long" and "The Sacrificial Code", adapted for the Great Grenzing organ.

-Known for her meditative precision and emotional depth, Malone’s music unfolds through slowly shifting harmonic patterns and ancient tuning systems, offering a space for deep listening and reflection.
-Her distinct approach to composition reimagines polyphonic structures and historical tonalities, opening new paths into the architecture of sound and the experience of time.
+Renowned for meditative precision and emotional depth, Malone shapes slowly evolving harmonies and ancient tunings into spaces for deep listening and reflection.
+Her approach reimagines polyphonic structures and historical tonalities, opening new paths into sound and time.

-This show includes special accompaniment by Stephen O'Malley on several four-handed organ pieces, deepening the immersive sonic world with the weight and intensity he’s long brought to projects like SUNN O))) and KTL.
+This performance features Stephen O’Malley in several four-handed organ works, intensifying the immersive sound world with the weight he’s long brought to SUNN O))) and KTL.

 • Kia